akdsco/next/DOCUMENTATION.md

  For users on slow connections, external scripts dynamically injected via mentioned method, can delay page load by tens of seconds.

- Additionally, the TodoListMe App isn't specifically mobile ready.
-It isn't designed with mobile first approach.
-This is a major thing in 2020 and it should be changed first, in order to keep up with other competitors.
-Todos stands out with it's clear design, yet it looses massively on other fronts like features, as it certainly has not many.
+ Additionally, the TodoListMe App isn't specifically mobile-ready.
+It isn't designed with mobile-first approach.
+This is a major thing in 2020, and it should be changed first, in order to keep up with other competitors.
+Todos stands out with it's clean design, yet it looses massively on other fronts like features, as it certainly has not many.

  ##### Accessibility, Best Practice, SEO